Ensuring the protection of investor rights is one of the most important priorities of the securities market regulator of any country.

 These norms keep changing from time to time to fit into the growing needs and manage the challenges of the mutual fund investors.

-You can invest in debt mutual funds through lump sum.
+You can invest in debt mutual funds through a lump sum.
 Both SIP (Systematic Investment Plan) and lump sum routes are available for investing in debt mutual funds.

 Debt mutual funds can offer stable and low-risk returns.
 These investments have default risk, interest rate risk and credit risk that can impact your returns.